samre12/deep-trading-agent/README.md

 Per minute price for Bitcoin in USD (*Bitstamp*) from 2012-1-1 to 2017-5-31 is available on Kaggle at this [link](https://www.kaggle.com/mczielinski/bitcoin-historical-data/data).

 ### Preprocessing
+*To be done*

 ## Implementation
 Tensorflow "1.1.0" version is used for the implementation of the **Deep Sense** network.
+For exact details of the implementation and the network architecture, refer to the Wiki of this repository.
 ### Deep Sense
 Implementation is adapted from [this](https://github.com/yscacaca/DeepSense) Github repository with a few simplifications in the network architecture to incorporate learning over a single time series of the Bitcoin data.